-The Campus Security Authorities (CSAs) are the secondary points of contact to report crimes and emergencies; however, they may on occasion, based on their function, be the first available persons that a victim or reporting party can locate.
+The Campus Security Authorities (CSAs) are the secondary points of contact to report emergency incidents and crimes.
+Note that they may on occasion, based on their function, be the first available persons that a victim or reporting party calls upon.
 The CSAs will record as much information as possible and will do either of the following based on the information received.